buddycloud/deprecated-buddycloud-server/README.md

 * Head to the administration interface at http://localhost:5984/_utils/
 * Change the `reduce_limit` to `false`
 * Create your database

+#### PostgreSQL configuration

+The [pg](https://github.com/brianc/node-postgres) library uses TCP connections, no Unix domain sockets with user account credentials.
+Hence, use `createuser -P` and grant the new user privileges on your database.

+Next, install the database schema:

+    psql channel-server
+    \i postgres.sql

 ### Start